-Middleton Jones Ltd provide headhunting services to clients looking to recruit personnel into their business.
+Middleton Jones Ltd provide recruitment and headhunting services to clients looking to recruit personnel into their business.
 We also work with candidates by confidentially networking through the market to identify suitable hiring companies.

 This privacy notice describes what personal data we collect, why we collect it, how we collect it, and how we use it to help clients fill vacancies and candidates to find new roles.
 It also describes how we comply with our legal obligations.

 Personal data and privacy are important.
 We are committed to best practice in all areas of our business including helping protect your data and you as an individual.

 The privacy notice applies to the personal data of our website users, candidates, clients, suppliers, and other people we may contact for reference taking or emergency contacts.

 Depending on the circumstances you may have legal rights and where possible we have described these.

 This privacy notice will be updated as needed.
 To stay up to date, please visit this page on a regular basis.

 At Middleton Jones Ltd we make every effort to comply with our responsibilities under the General Data Protection Regulation (GDPR).

 Information is provided to us in a variety of forms, such as in person, over the phone, via email and on our website.